cardillan/mindcode/doc/syntax/MINDUSTRY-8.markdown

 ## World processor instructions

+### `query`

+Allows performing spatial search for buildings or units in a given area.
+The collected units are available in the `@queries` list, which can be accessed using `read`.

 ### `weathersense`, `weatherset`

 Allows determining whether a given weather type is active or activate/deactivate it.
 Supported weathers are `@snowing`, `@rain`, `@sandstorm`, `@sporestorm`, `@fog` and `@suspend-particles`